 Archive for Economic Development, Resilience, and Innovation

-This “Research Snapshot” explores the health and well-being of caregivers in the Northeast Region, as reported by households as part of the “NER-Stat: Caregiving Survey” — a regional household survey that the North Central Regional Center for Rural Development (NCRCRD) conducted in collaboration with Northeast Regional Center for Rural Development (NERCRD), The Ohio State University and the National Farm Medicine Center.
+This “Research Snapshot” describes the caregiving experience for rural, suburban, and urban caregivers in the Northeast region of the U.S., as reported by households as part of the “NER-Stat: Caregiving Survey” — a regional household survey that the North Central Regional Center for Rural Development (NCRCRD) conducted in collaboration with Northeast Regional Center for Rural Development (NERCRD), The Ohio State University and the National Farm Medicine Center.
 The survey was conducted in 2023 with 4,480 responses from the 13 states of the Northeast Region through a Qualtrics online panel.
-Since the caregiving needs of children and adults vary, the researchers explored variations on supports used based on the type of care provided.
 The dataset that this brief draws upon is also available online here: https://purr.purdue.edu/publications/4491/1

 To learn more about this research and to access other briefs in this caregiving series, click here.

-Publication: NERCRD Research Brief Date Published: October 17, 2024
+Publication: NERCRD Research Brief Date Published: June 24, 2025

 Tags: